-6 MONITORING
+6 Monitoring

-6.1 MONITORING OBJECTIVES
+6.1 Monitoring Objectives

 The key objective of the WPCMP is to ensure that the spread of weeds and pathogens are minimised.
-To achieve this, Transgrid and UGL will:
+To achieve this, Transgrid and the PC will:

 - Determine weed presence/absence for the Project area - Determine changes in weed presence/absence for the Project area - Undertake soil sampling in order to detect and monitor pathogens for all disturbed areas of the Project.